ugpapa/hussam/readme.md

 ## Folders
 ### 1. dom_manipulation

 This folder contains code examples and exercises related to DOM (Document Object Model) manipulation techniques.
-By practicing different DOM manipulation methods, gained a better understanding of how to interact with and modify HTML elements using JavaScript on the client-side.
+By practicing different DOM manipulation methods, gained a better understanding of how to interact with and modify HTML elements (client-side) using JavaScript.

 The exercises cover the following topics: